alexcbeale-code/mvm-capstone/docs/README.md

 pytest
 ```

-📈 Future Improvements
+## Future Improvements

+1. Widen scope on tags to determine demographic
+2. Ability to select any tag for charts not pre-set tags (would remove need for bool cols)
+3. Api enabled script which could run over set period
+4. Quick-load feature which loads streamlit app without ETL process (uses previous load)
+5. Ensure reliability of ActionNetwork report
+6. Increased and chained logic operations for tag selection on visualisations

-📄 License
+## License

 This project was created for educational purposes as part of the Digital Futures Academy curriculum.
 Please consult with Digital Futures Academy for usage permissions.

-Important Notes
+# Important Notes

- This project requires manual data export from ActionNetwork (because api takes 4 hours)
+1. This project requires manual data export from ActionNetwork (because api takes like 4 hours)

-Sensitive supporter data should be handled according to GDPR regulations
+2. Sensitive supporter data should be handled according to GDPR regulations

-Accuracy of results are dependent on recency of data aquired and amount of data
+3. Accuracy of results are dependent on recency of data aquired and amount of data

-Contact MVM administrators for access to required data sources
+4. Contact MVM administrators for access to required data sources